HITsz-TMG/YiZhao/README.md

 ```

 ### 4. Perplexity Filtering
-You need to first download the model from the [(address)](https://huggingface.co/edugp/kenlm), and then modify the corresponding model path in the following line in `4_perplexity_filter/kenlm/run.py`.
+You need to first download the model from the [KenLM repository](https://huggingface.co/edugp/kenlm), and then modify the corresponding model path in the following line in `4_perplexity_filter/kenlm/run.py`.
 ```python
 model = KenlmModel.from_pretrained("kenlm/wikipedia", args.language) #language = zh or en
 ```